 No, it's only if it's Trump.

-You know, we we have FISA applications coming.
+You know, we have FISA applications coming.

-We have 302s coming, gang of edit information coming.
+We have 302s coming.

-We have five separate buckets of information that will blow a lot of this hoax and scheme and and plot and attempted coup out of the water.
+We have five separate buckets of information that will blow a lot of this hoax and scheme and plot and attempted coup out of the water.

-But we have a congressman from Georgia who we've been telling you about Doug Collins.
+But we have a congressman from Georgia who we've been telling you about, Doug Collins.

 How are you, sir?